 I never felt particularly invested in any of the characters.
 I detested Ruth, I felt like Tommy wasn’t all that bright, and I didn’t feel any particularly affinity for Kathy.
 Oh, it’s hard for me to read a book where no character grabs me.

 There was one literary device in this book that made me kind of crazy.
-Almost every single section of the book (each section being about 1-5 pages, so we’re talking a lot of sections here) would end with a sentence like “but we didn’t really know about Tommy’s problems until the incident in our fourth year.”
+Almost every single section of Never Let Me Go (each section being about 1-5 pages, so we’re talking a lot of sections here) would end with a sentence like “but we didn’t really know about Tommy’s problems until the incident in our fourth year.”
 And then the next section would begin, “In our fourth year, there was an incident with Tommy.”
 This would have been fine once or twice or even a dozen times, but when it happened probably close to a hundred times, I was just inclined to roll my eyes.

 I know it probably sounds like I hated this book, but that’s not true.
 It was a reasonably quick read and it kept me interested, it just didn’t conclude in a way that satisfied me very much and I feel like I’ve read other books with similar topics that I enjoyed substantially more.